CodeFromAnywhere/typerepo/modules/fs-util/README.md

 parse a md file to all the needed info
 @param mdFilePath path to a md file
 @returns Md

+## 📄 updateSingleNestedJsonFile (exported const)

+Uses mergeNestedObject on a JSON file

 ## 📄 writeToFiles (exported const)